MarkusPfundstein/mcp-obsidian/README.md

 ### MCP Transport

 The server uses stdio transport by default.
-To expose it over HTTP instead, set the transport via either command-line arguments or environment variables:
+To expose it over HTTP, choose one of the HTTP-capable transports via either command-line arguments or environment variables:

 - Environment: set `MCP_TRANSPORT=streamable-http` (recommended) or `MCP_TRANSPORT=http`.
 You can also configure